lucasmarcelli/react-composable-forms/README.md

 `Function: onSubmit(values)` - Function that receives the form's state on submit.
 To submit, simple ensure there is a `Button` with `submit` set to `true` in the form, or dispatch a `submit` event.
 The state is based on `[name]: value` for the form elements.

+`Function: onReset(values)` - [Optional] Function that will receive the `Form` state on a reset event.
+Form will reset without providing this, it's only to see what the state was.
+Use it with a `Button` that has the prop `reset` set to truthy.

 `String: customClassName` - [Optional] A custom css class for the `form` HTML element.
 The class `composable-form` is on the element by default.

 `Function: onChange` - [Optional] This callback will fire on every change in the form, with all the form's contents.